 At this time, without the additional information provided above, I would not have expected any.
-There have been no allegations that Epstein assaulted girls in his New York office during this period, and neither Espinosa nor Maxwell were working on Little St. James as it was being prepared for the financier and his rich buddies.
+There have been no allegations that Epstein assaulted girls in his New York office during this period.
+Neither Espinosa nor Maxwell was working on Little St. James as it was being prepared for the financier and his rich buddies.

 The torture that Jane claimed she was subjected to at the hands of Epstein, Maxwell, and under Maxwell’s watch occurred in Palm Beach, where Espinosa never worked for the notorious one-time couple.

-The victim also recruited other young females to provide sexualized massages on Epstein and Maxwell’s command, according to allegations.
-Maxwell called the victim from New York in order to arrange the massages on Epstein when he returned to Florida.
+According to allegations, the victim also recruited other young females to provide sexualized massages on Epstein and Maxwell’s command.
+Maxwell called the victim from New York to arrange the massages on Epstein when he returned to Florida.